 What We Do

 Stowell & Friedman, Ltd. represents plaintiffs in individual, collective and class-action cases, with a particular concentration in sex and race employment discrimination and glass ceiling issues.
-The firm also has successfully represented victims of discrimination based on disability, pregnancy, age, national origin and sexual orientation and has successfully prosecuted claims for violations of the First Amendment, Due Process and Equal Protection clauses of the U.S. Constitution, the Fair Labor Standards Act and the WARN Act.
+The firm also has successfully represented victims of discrimination based on disability, pregnancy, age, national origin and sexual orientation, and represented clients in SEC whistleblowing actions.
+The firm has successfully prosecuted claims for violations of the First Amendment, Due Process and Equal Protection clauses of the U.S. Constitution, the Fair Labor Standards Act, the National Labor Relations Act, USERRA and the WARN Act.
 Where appropriate, the firm also represents employees in arbitration and mediation.

 Consistent with its mission of advocating for workers on many fronts, the firm is active in lobbying and legislation to further protect civil rights in the workplace.